rumca-js/Internet-Places-Database/README.md

  - interesting domain name - if domain name is interesting
  - wargames - there are some old blogs about this hobby
  - internet archive - valuable resources that protect knowledge
+ - reverse engineering
+ - hacking
+ - convention - you might be interested in one of those

 Quite obvious tag names